Hungary scrambles to save country’s largest steelworks

 Dunaferr idled both its blast furnaces in August and September because of a lack of cash, and has been awaiting state help.
 The company is days from shutting down its remaining furnace, putting the entire operation at risk, which prompted a swift intervention by the government.

 The impending liquidation procedure of the company could guarantee its long-term operation with a change of ownership.
 The steelworks is 50% owned by Cyprus-registered Steelhold Limited, with Russian and Ukrainian owners behind the offshore entity, who have battled for control of the Hungarian company for years.
-Russia’s Vnesheconombank holds 50% plus two votes.
+Russia’s Vnesheconombank – which is sanctioned by the US – holds 50% plus two votes.

 Dunaferr is one of Hungary’s largest industrial companies and the largest employer in the region with more than 4,000 employees.
 Keeping the company’s operations and safeguarding jobs is a priority for the government, Portfolio was told by the energy ministry.